Do Smart Cards Protect You From Credential Theft?

 - Invasive Attacks

 A method by which attackers were able to expose shared secrets from smart cards.
 The attack included breaking the seal and eavesdropping on smart card chip busses.
-Back in the day, this attack was very simple and caused a lot of headache to pay TV vendors who had to deal with card cloning.
-Even though defenses got better, no card is 100% safe from this sort of attack.
+Back in the day, this attack was very simple and caused a lot of headaches to pay-TV vendors who had to deal with card cloning.
+Even though defenses got better, no card is 100% safe from this sort of attack

 - Differential Power Analysis